As a tenant, be in the know about what it takes for a successful routine inspection

 Find out what's happening in the rental marketREAD MORE

 A routine rental inspection can fly by without a tenant even realising.
 Often a stress free experience, the right amount of preparation is the key to ensuring that the process goes smoothly for all involved.

 A routine inspection is a visual check of a rental property that a property manager will complete to ensure the tenants are following the conditions of their lease and maintaining the property.

-A property manager will look for make sure that your rental is in a reasonably clean state and is undamaged.
+A property manager will look to make sure that your rental is in a reasonably clean state and is undamaged.

 A good property manager will appreciate that the property they are inspecting is someone’s home though.
 In this regard, there is no need to sterilise every inch and corner; a tidy and well-kept effort should be enough.

 In Queensland, routine inspections cannot be performed more than once every three months.
 A tenant must be given at least seven days’ notice before the inspection occurs.

 Privacy and access laws in New South Wales state that a property can be inspected four times in a 12-month period.
 Seven days written notice must be given to the tenant.

 In Victoria, an inspection on a short-term lease property requires 24 hours’ written notice and can only occur between 8:00 am and 6:00 pm on any day except public holidays.

 Routine rental inspections can happen every six months.
-The landlord cannot enter for an inspection within the first three months of a tenancy though.
+The owner cannot enter for an inspection within the first three months of a tenancy though.

 Preparing for your routine inspection is a process.
 By taking it step by step you can tackle any individual problems and make sure you get on top of them in time.

 1. Starting early

 As with anything in life, preparation is the key.
 Getting an early start to ensure that your home will be ready for inspection is the key to success.